BUILDING AN EXTENSION – 6 KEY STEPS THAT WILL STOP YOUR HAIR FROM FALLING OUT

 Have you ever tried submitting a planning application for building an extension?
 If you have then I am confident you did not achieve success at the first attempt.
 Before you can start the application you have to find the forms and most of use start off by looking for application forms relating to extensions and conversions when we should be looking for a householder application which is what is used to submit a planning aplication for a house extension or a loft conversion.

-It’s about this point where you begin to get an inkling that perhaps you should have asked your architect or technician to do the submission.
+It’s about this point where you begin to get an inkling that perhaps you should have asked your technician to do the submission.
 This is confirmed when you are asked to submit an ordinance survey map showing a site plan or block plan which you don’t seem to have.

 What finishes most homeowners off is the dreaded “Design and Access Statement” or the “Flood Plan” or the “Biodiversity Report”.
 These are just a few examples of the types of additional documents that can be required as part of a planning application.